thayerAlshaabi/DeepEye/src/README.md

 ## Architecture
 Name | Description
 --- | ---
-**adsa** | This is the main class that controls all advanced driver-assistance systems.
-For more information please refer to [DrivingAssistant](adsa/README.md).
+**driving_assistant** | This is the main class that controls all advanced driver-assistance systems.
+For more information please refer to [DrivingAssistant](driving_assistant/README.md).
 **user_interface** | This is a graphical user interface built using Python TkInter.
 For more information  please refer to [GUI](user_interface/README.md).
 **object_classifier** | This class is a deep convolutional neural network implemented using Tensorflow Object Detection API.
 For more information please refer to [ObjectClassifier](object_classifier/README.md).
 **threat_classifer** | work in progress...